Search: 6335 results

 Yet there is both straw and provender for our asses; and there is bread and wine also for me, and for thy handmaid, and for the young man which is with thy servants: there is no want of any thing.

-Then at the dawn of day the woman came, and, falling down at the door of the man's house where her master was, was stretched there till it was light.
+So the woman came in at the turnings of the morning, - and fell down at the entrance of the man's house where her lord was, and lay there till it was light.

-And her master rose up in the morning, and when he opened the doors of the house and went out to go on his way, behold, there was his concubine lying at the door of the house, with her hands on the threshold.
+When her master got up in the morning, opened the doors of the house, and went out to leave on his journey, there was the woman, his concubine, collapsed near the doorway of the house with her hands on the threshold.

-He said to her, "Get up, let us be going."
-But there was no answer.
-Then he put her upon the ass; and the man rose up and went away to his home.
+And he said to her, "Get up, let us go," but there was no answer.
+So he put her on the donkey, and the man got up and went to his place.

 But there was no response.
 So he placed her on the donkey, mounted his own animal, and went home.
 When he arrived home, he grabbed a knife, took hold of his mistress, cut her apart limb by limb into twelve pieces, and sent her remains throughout the land of Israel.